Brand development that increases sales velocity, guaranteed.

 You may have noticed that the Beats by Dre logo combines a lowercase “B” and a white circle, but did you know there’s more to it than these two letters?
 This logo is not only a nod to the brand’s name but also cleverly resembles a person’s head sporting a set of iconic headphones.

-This simple design element presents Beats by Dre as a more relatable and human-like appearance.
+This simple design element makes Beats by Dre feel more relatable and human.
 It’s like the logo is saying, “Hey, we’re not just headphones; we’re your personal-audio companion!”

 BMW